Everything you need to know about setting up and using Siri on your iPhone, iPod touch, and iPad!

 - How to send an email using Siri

-- How to change alarms with Siri
+- How to check your iPhone's voicemail using Siri

 How to set reminders and update task and to-do lists with Siri